Chordal Sparsity for SDP-based Neural Network Verification: Introduction

 \section{Introduction}

-The success of neural networks is well documented in the literature for various applications, e.g., in Go \cite{silver2018general}, in handwritten character recognition \cite{lecun1998gradient}, and in autonomous driving \cite{dosovitskiy2017carla}.
+The success of neural networks is well-documented in dynamical systems and control~\cite{yeung2019learning,dosovitskiy2017carla}.
 Neural networks are, however, notoriously opaque.
 The key challenges in analyzing their behavior are two-fold: first, one must appropriately model the nonlinear activation functions; second, the neural network may be very large.
-In addition, neural networks are often sensitive to input perturbations~ \cite{goodfellow2014explaining,su2019one}, meaning that test-driven methods may insufficiently cover the input domain.
-It is hence often unclear what a neural network exactly learns, and how certain desirable properties can be verified.
+In addition, neural networks are often sensitive to input perturbations~ \cite{goodfellow2014explaining}, meaning that test-driven methods may insufficiently cover the input domain.
+Hence, It is often unclear what a neural network learns and how specific desirable properties can be verified.
 This is of particular concern in safety-critical applications like autonomous driving, where the lack of formal verification guarantees poses a serious barrier to adoption.
-In this work we focus on \emph{safety verification}: given a neural network \(f:\mathbb{R}^{n_1}\to\mathbb{R}^m\) and a specification \(\mcal{S} \subseteq \mcal{X} \times \mbb{R}^m\) where \(\mcal{X} \subseteq \mbb{R}^{n_1}\) is the admissible input domain, does the neural network \(f\) satisfy \(\mcal{S}\)?
-In other words, is it the case that
+We focus on \emph{safety verification}: given a neural network \(f:\mathbb{R}^{n_1}\to\mathbb{R}^m\) and a specification \(\mcal{S} \subseteq \mcal{X} \times \mbb{R}^m\) where \(\mcal{X} \subseteq \mbb{R}^{n_1}\) is the input domain, does \(f\) satisfy \(\mcal{S}\)?
+In other words, is it the case that \((x, f(x)) \in \mcal{S}\) for all \(x \in \mcal{X}?\)

-Our starting point is the DeepSDP verification framework presented in \cite{fazlyab2020safety}, with a focus on improving scalability.
+In this work, we investigate the properties of semidefinite programming (SDP)-based methods for neural network verification.
+SDPs are interesting because they can naturally encode tight relaxations of quadratic relations, allowing for strictly more expressive specifications and abstractions beyond commonly used linear ones~\cite{katz2019marabou,muller2022prima,tjeng2017evaluating}.
+Our starting point is the DeepSDP verification framework presented in \cite{fazlyab2020safety}, focusing on improving scalability.
 DeepSDP uses quadratic constraints to abstract nonlinear activation functions, yielding a convex relaxation of the safety verification problem as a large SDP.
-When the neural network grows larger, however, solving DeepSDP becomes intractable --- thereby motivating our work.
+When the neural network grows larger, however, solving DeepSDP quickly becomes intractable --- a common issue in SDP-based methods --- thus motivating our work.